+Annexure

-Annexure Status of implementation of the External Audit Recommendations by WIPO
+Status of implementation of the External Audit Recommendations by WIPO

-Audit Recommendation Management Remarks Financial Audit WIPO may expedite the process of reconciliation of outstanding claims with US Tax authorities.
-Response The 2015 claim was filed in October 2016.
-The outstanding balance including this claim was \$3m.
-A video conference was held on November 15, 2016 to discuss revisions to the TRA going forward.
-The US is seeking to harmonize the agreements with all UN agencies, with an intended implementation in 2017.
-This will standardize what is/is not reimbursed, the components of institutional income, first/last income, how these are verified, etc. Ongoing Financial Audit WIPO may disclose details of heritage assets including works of art in the Notes to the Financial Statements and may take steps for strengthening the security systems to prevent further loss of such assets.
-We continue to monitor the IPSASB project concerning heritage assets.
-In April 2017 the IPSASB issued a Consultation Paper (CP), with a deadline for comments of September 30, 2017.
-The CP takes the position that heritage assets could potentially be recognized in the Ongoing statement of financial position if they meet the recognition criteria for an asset.
+Audit Recommendation Management Response Remarks

+Financial Audit WIPO may expedite The 2015 claim was Ongoing

+i munerar i radit the process of filed in October ongoing

+reconciliation of 2016.
+The

+outstanding claims outstanding balance

+with US Tax including this claim

+authorities. was \$3m.
+A video

+conference was

+held on November

+15, 2016 to discuss

+revisions to the

+TRA going

+forward.
+The US is

+seeking to

+harmonize the

+agreements with all

+UN agencies, with

+an intended

+implementation in

+2017.
+This will

+standardize what

+is/is not

+reimbursed, the

+components of

+institutional

+income, first/last

+income, how these

+are verified, etc.

+Financial Audit WIPO may disclose We continue to Ongoing

+details of heritage monitor the 0 0

+assets including IPSASB project

+concerning heritage

+Notes to the assets.
+In April

+Financial 2017 the IPSASB

+Statements and may issued a

+take steps for Consultation Paper

+strengthening the (CP), with a

+security systems to deadline for

+prevent further loss comments of

+of such assets.
+September 30,

+2017.
+The CP takes

+the position that

+heritage assets

+could potentially be

+recognized in the

+1 1 statement of financial position if they meet the recognition criteria for an asset.
 However, this would require either future economic benefits or service potential to be demonstrated.
-The CP does not propose any specific presentation Financial Audit may consider formulating and implementing an appropriate Treasury, Cash Management and Investment policy including requirements.
+The CP does not propose any specific presentation requirements.
+Ourseite Financial Audit The Management may consider formulating and implementing an appropriate Treasury, Cash Management and Investment policy including borrowings to improve the financial management.
 A treasury policy comprising a suite of policies including investments but not cash management was produced by treasury consultants in spring 2014.
-Within days of its delivery, the relationship between WIPO and the Federal Finance Administration changed, effectively rendering the investment policy Ongoing obsolete.
+Within days of its delivery, the relationship between WIPO and the Federal Finance Administration changed, effectively rendering the investment policy obsolete.
 Efforts then began to introduce a new investment policy, culminating in the approval of such a policy by Member States in autumn 2015.
-The counterparty risk policy contained within the treasury 'suite' was also in need of updating as a result of this change in relationship.
-In addition, Finance wished to review other parts of the 'suite' and accepted the need to prepare a policy on cash management in order to complete the policy set.
-This work has been awaiting the recruitment of a treasurer.
-Following the arrival of such a person in June 2016, work has begun on the counterparty risk policy.
-Financial Audit The financial services should review and update the existing risk management framework in place to develop suitable risk registers and internal controls in those operational units where they do not exist or exist partially.
-With the assistance of an expert, all process maps for Finance processes have been reviewed and brought into line with standard process structure and format, and all internal controls have been identified and recorded in the Organization's Enterprise Risk Management (ERM) application.
+The counterparty risk policy contained within the treasury 'suite' was also in need of updating as Ongoing a result of this changeinrelationship.inaddition, Finance wished to review other parts of the 'suite' and accepted the need to prepare a policy on cash managementa policy on cash managementin order to complete the policy set.
+This work has been avaitingereasurer.
+Following the arrival of such a person in June 2016, work has begun on the counterparty risk policy.Financial AuditThe financial services should review and update framework in place to develop suitable not exist or exist internal controls in those operational units where they do not exist or exist partially.With were been internal controls units where they do not exist or exist partially.Management (ERM) application.
 The next phase of this initiative will involve ensuring that all internal controls are linked to a formally recorded risk in the same application.
-Processes and Ongoing